zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 Add the capability to update a product’s associated category and supplier.
 To do this, follow these steps:

 1. Open your domain model and double-click **ProductOverviewVE**.
-2. Add `CategoryId` and `SupplierId` by adding the following query in the OQL editor:
+2. Add `CategoryId` and `SupplierId` by using the following query in the OQL editor:

     ```sql
     SELECT